piwheels stats for 2018Posted by Ben Nuttall

 Similarly, we can calculate how much energy has been saved by reducing the need for compilation.
 Roughly speaking, we estimate we’ve saved at least 276KWh of electricity, based on the idle draw of a Pi 2 for the Armv7 downloads, and a Pi Zero for the Armv6 downloads.

 Downloads through the day

 So what does an average day look like on piwheels?
 Well here’s a graph showing the number of downloads per hour throughout our busiest day of the year:

-Debian and Raspbian Buster are expected to arrive in mid-2019, so we’ll see the arrival of Python 3.6 and 3.7, and will provide wheels for all packages in due course.
+Debian and Raspbian Buster are expected to arrive in mid-2019, so we’ll see the arrival of Python 3.6 or 3.7 (whichever is in Buster), and will provide wheels for all packages in due course.

 We have been working on a few new features, including HTML project pages (like PyPI does) so you don’t have to use the simple index to see which packages and versions we have.
 We have also made it possible to calculate apt dependencies for a wheel based on packages providing required shared object files, as described in a previous post.

 The piwheels project wouldn’t be possible without considerable support from Mythic Beasts, who provide storage and cloud Pis.
 The Pi platform is so straightforward, it’s been a pleasure to use, allowing us to scale up builder Pis with ease.
 We highly recommend using this (very affordable) service for real Pi testing for your projects.